 Patient Stories / Case Studies

-Toots is an English Bulldog from Reno who simply loves life - and what a life it has already been!
+Toots is an English bulldog from Reno who simply loves life - and what a life it has already been!

 All the necessary specialists from all the appropriate services worked together to get Toots as healthy as possible prior to surgery, they then placed her under general anesthesia, removed the foreign bodies from her stomach and performed corrective surgery for her eyes and hernia, before transferring her to the intensive care unit for careful postoperative monitoring.
 Toots recovered wonderfully and continues to live a happy and healthy life in Reno visiting the Ophthalmology Service for regular care of her eye conditions.

-For most pet owners, that would have been enough, but for Toots' owner, Leslie, this was just the beginning of their relationship with The UCD Ophthalmology Service.
-Leslie was so grateful for the care she had received that they started 'The Toots Foundation' to support the activities and programs of the Ophthalmology Service.
+For most pet owners, that would have been enough, but for Toots' owner, Leslie, this was just the beginning of their relationship with the Ophthalmology Service.
+Leslie was so grateful for the care she had received that they started The Toots Foundation to support the activities and programs of the Ophthalmology Service.

 The Toots Foundation supports a wide range of current and future priorities in Ophthalmology including financial assistance for clients who cannot afford their animals' ophthalmic care, advanced training in ophthalmology, new equipment, textbooks, research projects, clinical trials, and renovation of facilities.